Dimitrios Kiliaras: Personal life

 Born in Heraklion, Kiliaras began playing football at a young age, when his father, a retired Irodotos footballer, signed him up at the infrastructure segments of his former club.
 His younger brother Giannis is also a professional footballer, currently playing for Greek Super League 2 club Ergotelis.
-They played together for Ergotelis in the Superleague during the 2007–08 season.
+They played together for Ergotelis in the Super League during the 2007–08 season.